 In 1996, with a 63 percent majority vote (1,387,577 voters), Washington voters passed Initiative 655, which banned the use of hounds while hunting cougars.
 228,148 signatures were collected to qualify the measure for statewide election.
 The question asked on the ballot was, "Shall it be a gross misdemeanor to take, hunt, or attract black bears with bait, or to hunt bears, cougars, bobcat or lynx with dogs?"

-I-655 focused on banning these practices for "sport" hunting purposes, but still permitted the Washington Department of Fish and Wildlife the use of bait or dogs if needed to deal with "problem" cougars.
+I-655 focused on banning these practices for "trophy" hunting purposes, but still permitted the Washington Department of Fish and Wildlife the use of bait or dogs if needed to deal with "problem" cougars.

 When voters passed I-655, it was generally thought this action would significantly reduce the number of cougars killed in Washington.
 That, in part, was the intent of the initiative.